 What if I change my mind after I file a Section 9.8 Complaint?

 If a Complainant decides they no longer want to pursue a Section 9.8 Complaint, IDHR will determine whether the investigation should continue without an individual Complainant.
 In some cases, IDHR may decide to proceed with an investigation even if the Complainant no longer wishes to pursue the matter.
-For example, if it is determined that the alleged conduct might violate the law or interfere with the academic or work environment, IDHR may decide that a formal investigation should still go forward, even without a Complainant.
+For example, if it is determined that the alleged conduct might violate the law or interfere with the academic or work environment, IDHR may decide that an Investigation should still go forward, even without a Complainant.
 Under those circumstances, the Complaint would then be considered an Administrative Complaint.

 Who serves as the investigator?